varunsubhash/Taxi-Demand-Prediction/README.md

 <br>
 -<i> To find number of pickups, given location cordinates(latitude and longitude) and time, in the query reigion and surrounding regions.</i>
 <p>
-To solve the above we would be using data collected in Jan - Mar 2015 to predict the pickups in Jan - Mar 2016.
+-To solve the above we would be using data collected in Jan - Mar 2015 to predict the pickups in Jan - Mar 2016.
 </p>